hamersaw/stippy/README.md

 To use this library from another project, the path must be importing by the executing python code.
 #### EXAMPLES
-The test.py file at the root of the projects contains a few examples outlining base functionality.
+The 'examples' folder in the root directory contains a variety of library usafe illustrations.
 Most functionality is driven by performing stip requests (using both synchronous as streaming API's) and iteratring over results.
+Thankfully, this process is abstracted through API functions.
 Resulting objects are defined by Protobufs as follows

     message Album {
         required int32 dhtKeyLength = 1;